GovReady/continuous-ato-kit/README.md

 		-v jenkins-data:/var/jenkins_home -v /var/run/docker.sock:/var/run/docker.sock
 		 jenkinsci/blueocean

+See the [Jenkins documentation](https://jenkins.io/doc/tutorials/building-a-node-js-and-react-app-with-npm/) for further information about starting Jenkins.

 (We plan to build the application from its source code repository on Github.
 If you need to clone the application onto the Docker Host Machine, bind mount the clone directory into the Jenkins container by adding `-v /path/to/application/code:/home` to the arguments above before the last argument.)

+Check that Jenkins is now running at `http://localhost:8080/` on the **Docker Host Machine**.

 #### Start the Security/Testing Server